• About Us

 Protecting Trees from Deer

 White-tailed Deer browse has had a major impact on the forest understory, all but eliminating emerging native trees and shrubs.
-Volunteers installed three deer exclosures and individual cages to protect young trees.
+Volunteers have installed four deer exclosures and individual cages to protect young trees.
 (Watch the video.)
-This work is funded by a generous grant from Microsoft in partnership with the Society for Ecological Restoration.
+This work is funded by a generous grants from Microsoft in partnership with the Society for Ecological Restoration.

 Click on a photo to enlarge it.